cityofaustin/lifefiles-verification/README.md

 <img src="/docs/Verify.png" align="middle" width="800" >

 We created this decentralized verification tool so the public would be able to verify the authenticity of a digitally notarized document.
 Rather than a black box solution that gives a user a stamp of valid or invalid with no explanation of why, we created a tool that was fully transparent to technical and non-technical users alike.
 Our desire is that anyone could understand the steps that were being taken, and could independently verify that the steps were performed correctly.
 In this way, we hope to promote decentralized trust through both understanding and transparency.
 This Repo contains the decentralized verification solution.
+Although these tools were developed specifically for digital notarizations according to texas statutes, the changes required to make this solution work for other states are trivial, and we encourage folks from other states to fork these tools for themselves.